xintamu/RL689-Flappy-Bird/README.md

 ```

 #### Experiment 1
 DQN algorithm with epsilon-greedy policy.
 State space is the stack of four latest pre-processed snapshot images of the game.
 The design is originally from the [awesome work of yenchenlin](https://github.com/yenchenlin/DeepLearningFlappyBird/), but we updated it for TensorFlow 2.1.0.
-And you can start from any checkpoint by changing the checkpoint name in saved_models/dqn/dqn_epsilon_greedy/checkpoint.
+And you can start from any checkpoint by changing the checkpoint name.
+See detailed instructions in readme.txt under empty "saved_models" model.
 ```
 python experiment_1.py
 ```
 #### Experiment 2
 Double DQN algorithm with epsilon-greedy policy.
 The target model will be updated to be same as the Q model for every C steps.
-You need to set the parameter C in line 33 (default C=5000).
+You can change the parameter C in line 33 (default C=5000).
 ```
 python experiment_2.py
 ```